arangoml/GenAIComps/comps/chathistory/arango/README.md

-# 📝 Chat History Microservice with MongoDB
+# 📝 Chat History Microservice with ArangoDB

-This README provides setup guides and all the necessary information about the Chat History microservice with MongoDB database.
+This README provides setup guides and all the necessary information about the Chat History microservice with ArangoDB database.

 ---